Top Maryland defender visiting Clemson this weekend

 Clemson is once again looking at the state of Maryland for a recruit.

 Clemson reached into the state to nab the nation’s top player in the 2020 recruiting cycle in defensive tackle Bryan Bresee, who hails from Damascus.
 The Tigers already have a commitment for 2021 from Bresee's former teammate at Damascus, center Ryan Linthicum.
 Ryan Barnes is a 2021 3-star cornerback out of North Potomac (MD) Quince Orchard who received a Clemson offer on Valentine's Day this year.
-The offer adds to a long list of recent offers that includes Ole Miss, Oregon, Florida State, and Southern Cal.
+The offer adds to a long list of recent offers that includes Florida State, LSU, Michigan, Oklahoma, and Southern Cal.
 Barnes said he will be at Clemson for the next junior day March 7th.
 “That’s another of the big schools I’ve definitely been a fan of for a while,” Barnes said of Clemson.
 “Just getting the opportunity to play for a team like that means a lot.
 Just getting the opportunity to play college football means a lot to me, especially for a program like that, it’s definitely a great opportunity.”
 Brent Venables and Mike Reed are the Clemson coaches recruiting Barnes.
 He’s learned a lot about the program from them to go along with what he’s seen on TV.

 Clemson reached into the state to nab the nation’s top player in the 2020 recruiting cycle in defensive tackle Bryan Bresee, who hails from Damascus.
 The Tigers already have a commitment for 2021 from Bresee's former teammate at Damascus, center Ryan Linthicum.

 Ryan Barnes is a 2021 3-star cornerback out of North Potomac (MD) Quince Orchard who received a Clemson offer on Valentine's Day this year.
-The offer adds to a long list of recent offers that includes Ole Miss, Oregon, Florida State, and Southern Cal.
+The offer adds to a long list of recent offers that includes Florida State, LSU, Michigan, Oklahoma, and Southern Cal.

 Barnes said he will be at Clemson for the next junior day March 7th.